Duration ca. 29′

 This concerto is a meditation on these two stories.
 The clarinet plays the role of Odysseus/refugee and the orchestra the role of the sea and all the hurdles that stand in the way of home/refuge.
 The work begins with Odysseus/refugee confronting the sea from the shore of departure.
 There is a struggle to simply get on a vessel and make it out to sea.
 This is followed by the sea journey itself, which is unstable and tense.
 Eventually the sea rages and the ship sinks.
 Odysseus/refugee are adrift on the sea, which has become an even darker and more dangerous place.
 All time is suspended & survival is a matter of a few centimeters of water above or below one’s head.

 While the general trajectory of the work up to this point is downward, that of the finale is upwards.
 After much struggle there is an arrival to the ‘other shore’ where a sense of calm eventually pervades.
 However, this ‘other shore’ is not clearly defined.
 It could be a peaceful place of refuge or it could be an afterlife.
 It is up to the imagination of the listener to decide the fate of Odysseus/refugee.
-If I am attempting to make an extramusical point with this work it this; just as it requires the listener to exercise his/her imagination to decide the fate of Odysseus/refugee in this work, it also requires imagination to craft just and humane policies that deal with the refugee crisis that is faced by the world at this time.
-After all, it is the power of imagination that can to either despair or hope.
+If I am attempting to make an extramusical point with this work it this; just as it requires the listener to exercise his/her imagination to decide the fate of Odysseus/refugee in this work, it also requires imagination to craft just and humane policies that address the plight of refugees that the world faces today.
+After all, it is the power of imagination that can inspire hope or lead to despair.

 Kareem Roustom • July 2017